xico2001pt/lpoo-jetpack-joyride/docs/README.md

 #### The pattern

 To implement the different states of the game, we used the State Pattern.
 This pattern allows the implementation of each state as subclass.
 If so, we can switch from different states by only switching to another class.

 #### Implementation

-TODO
+> TODO
+>

 #### Consequences

 This pattern facilitates the creation of more states for the game and changes to the ones already created.
-The creation of different states can give us freedom to differentiate behaviours depending on the actual stage in the game.
+The creation of different states can give us freedom to differentiate behaviors depending on the actual stage in the game.

 ### v.
 Power Ups
 #### Problem in context